 Our Story Begins

 Rangemaster are the market leaders in range cookers.
-From the distinctive design of the Elan, to the contemporary styling of the Elite, the Rangemaster is famous for its style and functionality.
+From the distinctive design of the Elan, to the contemporary styling of the Nexus, the Rangemaster is famous for its style and functionality.
 We are able to draw on a long history, stretching back over 200 years.
 And in the last three years alone we've invested well over £3 million in our Royal Leamington Spa factory creating a new state of the art design and production centre.

 1803 - 1830